jvia/protobuf/resources/docs/1200-tutorial.md

 AddressBookProtos.java
 ```

-To have `lein` compile protobuf `.java` source files to `.class` that can be
+To have `lein` compile protobuf `.java` source files to `.class` files that
-used from Clojure, we need to make sure that `lein` knows about our Java
+can be used from Clojure, we need to make sure that `lein` knows about our
-sources -- with do this with the `:java-source-paths` key in the `project.clj`
+Java sources -- with do this with the `:java-source-paths` key in the
-file, either at the top-level or in an appropriate profile.
+`project.clj` file, either at the top-level or in an appropriate profile.

 For example, this is what the Clojure protobuf project has set, using the
 `:test` profile: